 Failure to provide photographic documentation of the award presentation will affect future funding status from the AOF.

 - Colleges/Schools of Osteopathic Medicine are expected to acknowledge the AOF during the award presentation.
+A certificate will be provided for the presentation with the Tiffany Heart mailed directly to the recipient.

 - Information about the recipient and the award ceremony may be published on the AOF’s website, publications, annual reports, press releases and/or other news vehicles.